Our English curriculum

 How do you prepare pupils for exams?
 What exam skills are they taught?

 Our curriculum does not feature any exam practice, and no exam skills are taught.
-Instead, with literature, we develop pupils' critical thinking and knowledge of the text.
-With language, we look at a range of fiction and non-fiction and explore how they are constructed.
+Instead, with GCSE English Literature, we develop pupils' critical thinking and knowledge of the text.
+With GCSE English Language, we look at a range of fiction and non-fiction and explore how they are constructed.

 What exam boards are you aligned with for GCSE?